berntpopp/sysndd/README.md

 </p>

 <h3 align="center">
-SysNDD is the the expert curated database of gene disease relationships in <mark>neurodevelopmental</mark> <mark>disorders</mark> (NDD).
+SysNDD is the expert curated database of gene disease relationships in <mark>neurodevelopmental</mark> <mark>disorders</mark> (NDD).
 </h3>

 ## The SysNDD GitHub repository

 This repository is for development of our SysNDD web application (app), application programming interface (api) and relational database (db).
-Browse the subfoldes to view the respective readme files and source code.
+Browse the sub-foldes to view the respective readme files and source code.

 ## Table of contents